rbrahmson/VanillaPlugins/FilterDiscussion/README.md

 <li>For administrators - to add menu options or side panel links for specialized views (see the&nbsp;<a href="https://open.vanillaforums.com/addon/addmenuitem-plugin" target="_blank" rel="noopener">Add Menu Item</a>&nbsp;and&nbsp;<a href="https://open.vanillaforums.com/addon/sidepanellinks-plugin" target="_blank" rel="noopener">Side Panel Links</a>&nbsp;plugins).</li>
 <li>For developers - to link to filtered views from web pages (e.g. The userid field in a discussion can link to a filtered view that shows discussions by that userid)&nbsp;</li>
 </ul>
-<p>Note: You may have other plugins that use URL parameters and you will need to define them in the "ignore list" on&nbsp;the dashboard setting for FilterDiscussion plugin so that it will ignore them and won't throw an error for undefined parameter.</p>
+<p>Note: You may have other plugins that use URL parameters and you will need to define them in the "ignore list" on&nbsp;the dashboard setting for FilterDiscussion plugin so that it will ignore them and won't throw an error for an undefined parameter.</p>
 <p><strong>Change log:</strong></p>
 <p>Version 1.2 - Added ignore list (ignored url parameters that may be used by other plugins/applications)</p>
 <p>Version 1.3 - Added saved filters (to use a named parameter to invoke multiple filters while hiding the filters from the user)</p>